AdishPadalia26/FoodFlow/README.md

-# 🍔 GrubHub — Food Ordering Platform
+# 🍔 FoodFlow — Food Ordering Platform

 A full-stack food ordering platform built with the **MERN stack** (MongoDB, Express.js, React.js, Node.js) plus **Firebase** and **Tailwind CSS**.
 This project allows users to browse menus, place food orders, make secure payments, and track deliveries in real time.
 An **Admin Dashboard** is included for restaurant, menu, and order management.